- Sinan Antoonpoet, novelist, translator and scholar, born and raised in Baghdad.

 AMY GOODMAN: Sinan Antoon, talk about the role of women in these protests.

 SINAN ANTOON: Yes.
-Women in Iraqi society have a long history that many people don’t know.
+I mean, you know, women in Iraqi society have a long history that many people don’t know.
 The first woman minister in the entire region was actually in Iraq in 1959.
-So what’s great about this wave of protest is that, as I said, so many people from all backgrounds are participating.
-And women from various generations, from various backgrounds, are participating in the protests, are there not only in supportive roles, but really spearheading all of the efforts to stand, to defend the spots in these squares, and a sense of volunteerism and a sense of coming together.
+So, what’s great about this wave of protest is that, as I said, so many people from all backgrounds are participating.
+And women, from various generations, from various backgrounds, are participating in the protests, are there not only in supportive roles, but really spearheading all of the efforts to stand, to defend the spots in these squares, and a sense of volunteerism and a sense of coming together.

-So I am usually a pessimist, but what is really making me more optimistic about this is that it’s really changing also the relationships between people of different backgrounds and making people come together for the country.
-So everywhere you look, you see women on the ground.
+So, I’m usually a pessimist, but what’s really making me more optimistic about this is that it’s really changing also the relationships between people of different backgrounds and making people come together for the country.
+So, everywhere you look, you see women on the ground.
 You see women at the forefront.
 You see a change in the sense of people fighting against authority and against patriarchy.

 There are so many moving scenes.
-There was a scene of a young boy who was taken inside a police car for raising an Iraqi flag, and schoolgirls from nine or ten years old crowded around the police car and started protesting and chanting and forced the police to release this boy.
+There was a scene of a young boy who was taken inside a police car for raising an Iraqi flag, and schoolgirls from 9 or 10 years old crowded around the police car and started protesting and chanting, and forced the police to release this boy.
 So this is the new sense of empowerment that people feel, whether men or women, people of different generations, which is really amazing.

 SINAN ANTOON: I mean, it is a leaderless uprising.
-And of course there have been attempts to hijack and infiltrate, and they are ongoing as we speak, but once again, the protesters have shown a sense of awareness in that.
+And, of course, there have been attempts to hijack and infiltrate, and they’re ongoing as we speak, but, once again, the protesters have shown a sense of awareness in that.
 For example, when the regime asked them to present a list of figures to negotiate with, they sent the names of the martyrs, the people who have died, saying, “These are our leaders.”
-It is very poetic but it’s very powerful, which it means that unless they are held accountable for the crimes they have committed, there will be no negotiation.
+It’s very poetic, but it’s very powerful, which it means that unless they are held accountable for the crimes that they have committed, there will be no negotiation.

-Of course, this is a sense of strength, not having a leadership, but it’s also of course tricky, because sooner or later, there have to emerge a certain structure and a leadership to be able to translate these demands and to go on.
+Of course, this is a sense of strength, not having a leadership, but it’s also, of course, tricky, because, sooner or later, there have to emerge a sense — a certain structure and a leadership to be able to translate these demands and to go on.
 But we don’t know yet.